pauleveritt/pycharm_companion/docs/tutorials/react_typescript/presentation_components/index.rst

 ``onCounterIncrease``.

 Our tests, though, are having compiler trouble again.
 We broke the component contract, because ``onCounterIncrease`` is a mandatory prop.
-It's eash to shut up this test, because we aren't testing click handling:
+It's easy to shut up this test, because we aren't testing click handling:

 .. code-block:: typescript